-The order we have found for the performance of the three machine learning methods (RC-ESN > RNN-LSTM > ANN) is different from the order of complexity of these methods in terms of the number of trainable parameters (RC-ESN < ANN < RNN-LSTM).
-But the order of performance is aligned with the order in terms of the learnable function space, ANN < RC-

-- 325 ESN and RNN-LSTM, as the latter methods are both RNNs and thus Turing complete, while ANN is a state-less feed-forward network and thus not Turing complete (Siegelmann and Sontag, 1992).
-Turing completeness of RNNs, in theory, enables RNNs to compute any function or implement any algorithm.
+The order we have found for the performance of the three machine-learning methods (RC-ESN > RNN-LSTM > ANN) is different from the order of complexity of these methods in terms of the number of trainable parameters (RC-ESN < ANN < RNN-LSTM).
+But the order of performance is aligned with the order in terms of the learnable function space, namely ANN < RC-ESN and RNN-LSTM.
+The latter methods are both RNNs and thus Turing complete, while ANN is a stateless feed-forward network and thus not Turing complete (Siegelmann and Sontag, 1992).
+The Turing completeness of RNNs, in theory, enables RNNs to compute any function or implement any algorithm.
 Furthermore, state augmentation of ANN is not possible because it has no state.
-Whether the superior predictive performance of RC-ESN (especially over RNN-LSTM) is due to its explicit state representation, which is updated at every time step both during training and testing, or lower likelihood of overfitting due to - 330 the order-of-magnitude smaller number of trainable parameters, remains to be seen.
-Also whether we have not fully harnessed the power of RNN-LSTMs (see below) is unclear at this point, particularly because a complete theoretical understanding of how/why these methods work (or do not work) is currently lacking.
-That said, there have been some progress in understanding the RC-ESNs, in particular by modeling the network itself as a dynamical system (Yildiz et al., 2012; Gauthier, 2018).
-Such efforts, for example those aimed at understanding the echo states that are learned in the RC-ESN's reservoir, might benefit - from recent advances in dynamical systems theory, e.g., for analyzing nonlinear spatio-temporal data (Mezić, 2005; Tu et al., 335 2014; Williams et al., 2015; Arbabi and Mezic, 2017; Giannakis et al., 2017; Khodkar and Hassanzadeh, 2018).
+Whether the superior predictive performance of RC-ESN (especially over RNN-LSTM) is due to its explicit state representation, which is updated at every time step during both training and testing, or its lower likelihood of overfitting due to the order of magnitude having a smaller number of trainable parameters remains to be seen.
+Also, whether we have fully harnessed the power of RNN-LSTMs (see below) is unclear at this point, particularly because a complete theoretical understanding of how/why these methods work (or do not work) is currently lacking.
+That said, there has been some progress in understanding the RC-ESNs, in particular by modeling the network itself as a dynamical system (Yildiz et al., 2012; Gauthier, 2018).
+Such efforts, for example those aimed at understanding the echo states that are learned in the RC-ESN's reservoir, might benefit from recent advances in dynamical systems theory, e.g., for analyzing nonlinear spatiotemporal data (Mezić, 2005; Tu et al., 2014; Williams et al., 2015; Arbabi and Mezic, 2017; Giannakis et al., 2017; Khodkar and Hassanzadeh, 2018).

 An important next step in our work is to determine how generalizable our findings are.
 This investigation is important for the following two reasons.
-First, here we have only studied one system, a specially designed version of the Lorenz 96 system.
-The performance of these methods should be examined in a hierarchy of chaotic dynamical systems and high-dimensional turbulent
+First, here we have only studied one system, which is a specially designed version of the Lorenz 96 system.
+The performance of these methods should be examined in a hierarchy of chaotic dynamical systems and high-dimensional turbulent flows.
+That said, our findings are overall consistent with the recently reported performance of these methods applied to chaotic toy models.
+It has been demonstrated that RC-ESN can predict, for several Lyapunov timescales, the spatiotemporal evolution and can reproduce the climate of the Lorenz 63 and